Scaling Your Business with IT

 If you align these strategies and best practices early, scaling technology is more like turning up the volume than pushing a car up a hill.
 Adopting best practices as early as possible paves the way for a smoother ride as your organization scales.
 Putting off the transitions needed to align with best practices creates a growing problem the organization will face in the future when it is more costly to fix.

 The Best, Scalable Office Technologies for Each Core Aspect of Your Overall Technology

 Now that we’ve addressed the critical elements of a technology strategy that can grow your business let’s investigate how it applies to each aspect of your tech stack.

-Regarding collaboration and communications, we believe all businesses should adopt either Office 365 or G Suite because they are the most scalable tools.
+Regarding collaboration and communications, businesses should adopt either Office 365 or Google Workspace because they are the most scalable tools.

 Even in the digital age, every business needs a form of voice communication.
 The best scalable solution is a cloud phone system (Hosted VoIP) or a Cloud Unified Communications System.
 Cloud-based voice communications systems are the fastest to deploy, require little or no capital investment, expand capacity flexibly as needed, and still offer advanced features to improve workflows.
 They’re also straightforward to deploy for mobile workers or telecommuters across multiple sites.

 Since these solutions transfer the responsibility of managing the core phone system infrastructure in the cloud to the cloud system provider, they reduce infrastructure needs, spending, complexity, and overhead costs of managing voice communications.

 SaaS applications are scalable solutions for a line of business applications.
 Hosted by software vendors and sold as flexible subscriptions, reducing internal infrastructure and support costs.
 Adding users is easy with just licensing and configuration.